ajhenley/gitbook/javascript_examples.md

 * Chrome: ```https://developer.chrome.com/devtools```
 * Firefox: ```https://developer.mozilla.org/en-US/docs/Tools```

-####JavaScript Reference

 Type the following in the developer tools console.
-If you are working form a web page then the JavaScript code needs to be between ```<script> ... </script>``` tags.
+If you are working from a web page then the JavaScript code needs to be between ```<script> ... </script>``` tags.
 The script tags can go inside the body.
+You'll have to save and refresh the page with every change.
 ```html
 document.write('hello, world!');
 ```

+Let's start with variables.
 A variable has a name and contains a value.
 Use the ```var``` keyword followed by the name.
 Do not define a type.
 JavaScript will determine the type once you give it data.
 Until then it will be undefined.
 ```html
 //this is a comment.
 It will not be executed
 var myVar = 5;